 Contrary to a pop rumor, plucking the flowers is not illegal.
 However, you're kindly asked not to pick bluebonnets.
 Also, be courteous to landowners and make sure you're visiting public land.
 When visiting Texas specifically for bluebonnets, check the current situation and make sure you go in season.
 If you like to plan well ahead, early April will be your safe bet.
 Also, book your accommodations in advance.
 And last, but not least—bring bug spray and wear closed-toe shoes for extra safety.

-Is it against the law to pick bluebonnets in Texas?
+Is it illegal to pick bluebonnets in Texas?